Understands technical terms like reset-admin-password, file paths, and CLI commands.

 The updater (src/Core/UpdateController.php) performs the following steps:

-1. Preflight (GET /api/update/preflight) — checks ZipArchive extension, download capability, write permissions on key directories, overwriteability of existing files in those directories, temp directory, and disk space.
+1. Preflight (GET /api/update/preflight) — checks upgrade-path compatibility, ZipArchive extension, download capability, a PHP dependency update path, write permissions on key directories including vendor/, overwriteability of existing files in those directories, temp directory, and disk space.
 Returns pass/fail per check with specific fix instructions.

-2. Run (POST /api/update/run) — downloads the configured update zip, extracts it, copies files over the installation (skipping .env, storage/, vendor/), runs schema.sql, applies new migrations tracked in the schema_migrations DB table, and resets the opcode cache.
+2. Run (POST /api/update/run) — downloads the full GitHub release package when available, otherwise falls back to the configured/source zip, extracts it, copies files over the installation (skipping .env, storage/, .git, install.lock, Makefile.local, and docs/videos), updates PHP dependencies from packaged vendor/ files or by running composer install --no-dev --optimize-autoloader, runs schema.sql, applies new migrations tracked in the schema_migrations DB table, and resets the opcode cache.

 Database migrations are tracked in schema_migrations (auto-created on first update or CLI migrate run).
 Migration 001_initial.sql is always skipped as it is covered by schema.sql.
 New migrations are applied in filename order.
 The updater lock remains held until schema and migration work completes, preventing overlapping update runs from racing each other.